-The Internet has equipped banks with the ability to offer a free checking account online to almost anyone who qualifies.
-Fortunately, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.
+Free checking accounts used to be commonplace, but as banking has grown more sophisticated it’s also gotten more expensive.
+The Internet, though, has made it easy for banks to offer a free checking account to almost anyone who qualifies.
+However, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.

-The term “free” is debatable since any checking account will charge some fees for certain activities, like if you overdraft the account.
-What isn’t debatable, however, is the key to getting a truly free checking account is understanding when these fees are charged and how to avoid them.
+The term “free” is debatable since most checking accounts reserve the right to charge fees for certain activities, like if you overdraw your account.
+What isn’t debatable, however, is the fact that a free checking account can be highly valuable if you know how to avoid these fees.

-The best checking account gives you free cash for signing up, has plenty of access to no-fee ATMs, and doesn’t charge additional fees for things like foreign transactions.
+The best free checking accounts in 2018 give you free cash for signing up, have plenty of access to no-fee ATMs, and do not charge additional fees for all of the “extras.”

 If you’re looking to open a free checking account online that won’t cost you anything, I recommend going with Capital One 360.

 Here’s what makes Capital One 360 the top choice:

 - Only fee is $25 for stop payment on a check

 You Can Open a Capital One 360 Savings Account, Too

 If you’re looking for both a checking account and a savings account, Capital One 360 has you covered.
 With the Capital One 360 Savings Account, you can enjoy fee-free savings every day with a great daily rate.

 - Fee-free savings with no hidden fees